-HELPING PEOPLE DISCOVER & DEVELOPE A LIFE IN CHRIST!
+HELPING PEOPLE DISCOVER & DEVELOP A LIFE IN CHRIST!

 A FEW WORDS ABOUT VICTORY LIFE CHURCH

 Are you wondering if there is more to life?
 Do you feel like you are just going through the motions?
 Have you wanted to go to church, but there was always an excuse?
 Victory is not the church as usual; our life-changing message could be the answer you have been looking for!